nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   * **`add`**`Learn to speak a new language`<br>
 * If you wish to add a task that must be completed before a deadline such as submitting a progress report by tomorrow:
   * **`add`**`Submit progress report e/tomorrow`<br>
-* If you wish to add a task that starts and end at a specified time such as a complusory staff meeting on the 28 Feb from 1300 to 1500:
+* If you wish to add a task that starts and end at a specified time such as a compulsory staff meeting on the 28 Feb from 1300 to 1500:
   * **`add`**`Staff meeting s/28-Feb-2017 13:00 e/28-Feb-2017 15:00 `<br>